-- 3. In addition to paragraphs 1 and 2, the inward processing procedure shall also apply to the following goods: - (a) goods which have to undergo operations to ensure their compliance with technical provisions for their release for free circulation; - (b) goods which have to undergo usual forms of handling in accordance with Article 149.
+- 3. In addition to paragraphs 1 and 2, the inward processing procedure may also be used for the following goods: - (a) goods intended to undergo operations to ensure their compliance with technical provisions for their release for free circulation; - (b) goods which have to undergo usual forms of handling in accordance with Article 149.